simonmichael/hledger_site/src/ledger.md

 ### Tabs and spaces

-In places requiring more than a single space separator, eg between account name and amount, ledger will accept just one tab character. hledger always requires two or more whitespace characters in those places - whether tabs or spaces, there must be at least two.
+In places which normally require two or more spaces (or tabs), eg between account name and amount, ledger will also accept a single tab character.
-(This ensures a visually distinct gap.)
+But hledger always requires two or more spaces or tabs (ensuring a visually distinct gap).
+So you might need to add a space in such cases.

 ### Decimal mark